2022 United States House of Representatives elections in Arizona: Republican primary

-The Republican primary for had six qualified candidates.
-David Giles, a perennial candidate, Tanya Contreras Wheelas, a former staffer of Arizona senator Martha McSally, and Alex Stovall, a U.S. Army veteran were the first to announce.
+The Republican primary had six qualified candidates.
+David Giles, a perennial candidate, Tanya Contreras Wheelas, a former staffer of Arizona senator Martha McSally, and Alex Stovall, a U.S. Army veteran, were the first to announce.
 In December 2021, secretly recorded conversations with Stovall dismissing his constituents and "flip-flopping" on statements he had made throughout his campaign were released.
 Jerone Davison, a former Oakland Raiders running back and longtime pastor in Maricopa County, launched an exploratory campaign in November 2021.
-On the 28th of January, the day of Davison's official announcement and kick-off event, the Democratic Congressional Campaign Committee labelled incumbent Democrat Greg Stanton as vulnerable.
-Also running were U.S. Navy Veteran Rene Lopez, Co-founder of Cece's Hope Center that helps young women from sex-trafficking, 2 term Chandler City Councilman Rene Lopez, and largely self-funded businessman Kelly Cooper.
+Also running were U.S. Navy veteran Rene Lopez, co-founder of Cece's Hope Center, which helps protect young women from sex trafficking, two-term Chandler City Councilman Rene Lopez, and largely self-funded businessman Kelly Cooper.